 3. Use a Personal Video Recorder.

-A third way is to use a PVR – a unit that records television signals to a hard drive.
-However this is tricky because you have to find one that allows you to use a video input – not only the broadcast TV signals.
+Another way is to use a PVR – a unit that records television signals to a hard drive.
+However this is tricky because you have to find one that allows you to use a video input from the camera and not only the broadcast TV signals.
 Then, it has to be able to copy the hard drive recordings to a USB drive so you can transfer the recording to your computer.
 I have an LG recorder but it does not have a video in so I cannot play my camera and record the video using that PVR.
+Ive looked at Panasonic and Sony but none of them can take video inputs.

 4. Use Your TV (maybe).